PhilipYip1988/python-tutorials/001_install/readme.md

 * JupyterLab
 * Visual Studio Code

-Detailed installation guides for these four IDEs are available for Windows and Ubuntu Linux using the ```mamba``` package manager.
+Detailed installation guides for these four IDEs using the ```mamba``` package manager are available for Windows and Linux.
 For other Linux distributions and Mac OS, use the Ubuntu Linux guide as the procedure is essentially identical:

 [Mambaforge Install on Windows](./001_windows_install/)

 [Mambaforge Install on Ubuntu](./002_ubuntu_install/)

 Brief installation instructions and a comparison of the package managers are available for those already experienced with Python below.
-It is recommended for begineers to glance through the comparison of the package managers below and essentially ensure they use and stick to the ```mamba``` package manager.
+It is recommended for begineers to glance through the comparison of the package managers below and then ensure they use and stick to the ```mamba``` package manager.

 ## Package Manager

-Before going ahead with the install, it is worthwhile taking the time to understand the differences in the five package managers that are commonly used to install Python and Python packages:
+There are three package managers commonly used to install Python and Python packages.
+One of the package managers is included in three slightly different Python distributions:

 |Installer Name|Package Manager|Python Base Environment|Python Base Environment Channel|
 |:-:|:-:|:-:|:-:|